 Trust courtesy mooring means a buoy coloured orange and marked with the words “Swan River Trust, Courtesy Mooring, 4 hr limit” situated in the waters of the River reserve.

-(2) A person must not secure a vessel to a Trust courtesy mooring unless the vessel is secured to the mooring for less than —
+(2) A person must not secure a vessel to a Trust courtesy mooring during the period from 7 a.m. to 7 p.m. on any particular day unless the vessel is secured to the mooring for less than —

 (a) 4 consecutive hours; or